Aims of this policy

 How we seek to embed our anti-slavery policy in practice

-To underpin our policy commitments, we have implemented the following measures over the course of the financial year 2019/2020:
+To underpin our policy commitments over the course of our financial year 2024/2025 we continue to :-

 Responsibility for this policy

-The Vice President of HR will have the primary day-to-day responsibility for the implementation of this policy, monitoring its use and ensuring that the appropriate processes and control systems are in place, and amended as appropriate, to ensure it can operate effectively.
+The Director responsible for Human Resources will have the primary day-to-day responsibility for the implementation of this policy, monitoring its use and ensuring that the appropriate processes and control systems are in place, and amended as appropriate, to ensure it can operate effectively.

 Communication and employee awareness training

-The Vice President of HR will ensure that all relevant staff receive adequate training on this policy and any supporting processes applicable to their role.
+The Director responsible for Human Resources will ensure that all relevant staff receive adequate training on this policy and any supporting processes applicable to their role.

-In addition, staff will receive training on the broader issues of modern slavery to assist them in appreciating the extent of the problem of modern slavery and the identify individuals/areas of the business that may be at risk from practices of modern slavery.
+In addition staff will receive training on the broader issues of modern slavery so as to assist them in appreciating the extent of the problem of modern slavery and the identify individuals/areas of the business that may be at risk from practices of modern slavery.

 Breaches of this policy

-The breach of this policy by an employee, Director or officer of the company may lead to disciplinary action being taken in accordance with our disciplinary procedure.
-Serious breaches may be regarded as gross misconduct and may lead to immediate dismissal in line with our disciplinary procedure.
+The breach of this policy by an employee, director or officer of the company may lead to disciplinary action being taken in accordance with our disciplinary procedure.
+Serious breaches may be regarded as gross misconduct and may lead to immediate dismissal further to our disciplinary procedure.

-Everybody to whom this policy applies will be expected to fully co-operate in any investigation into suspected breaches of this policy or any related processes or procedures.
+Everybody to whom this policy applies will be expected to co-operate to the fullest extent possible in any investigation into suspected breaches of this policy or any related processes or procedures.

-If any part of this policy is unclear, clarification should be sought from the Vice President of HR.
+If any part of this policy is unclear, clarification should be sought from the Director responsible for Human Resources

 Status of this policy

-This Anti-slavery policy will be reviewed by the Company’s board of Directors on a regular basis at the start of each financial year.
+This Modern Slavery Policy will be reviewed by the Company’s board of directors on a regular basis at the start of each financial year.

-This statement was approved by the Board on 9th August 2021.
+This statement was approved by the Board of Directors on 19/08/2024